nikerl/supertitles/README.md

 |Up arrow (W)|Cue the previous line|
 |CTRL + Arrow keys (CTRL + WASD)|Move the text around on the screen|
 |CTRL + SHIFT + Left/Right arrow keys (CTRL + SHIFT + A/D)|Rotate the text on the screen|

+The save config button saves the current text configuration to the file `.supertitles_config.cfg`.
+This includes the text posision, rotation, font face, font style, font size, as well as if the config is locked or not.
+The load config button loads a previously saved config if available.

 ### Dependencies
 Java 9, or later